If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Light, and a cold shiver.
-“Damn it, she is waking up again.”
-A man roars in a distant distance.
+“Damn it, it’s not working.”
+A man roared in the distant distance.
 “Administer another dose.”

-“I can’t do that sir, she will die.” a young woman replies, her voice close, just beyond the wall of slumber.
+“I can’t do that sir, she will die.” a young woman replied, her voice close, just beyond the wall of slumber.

 “Looks like this one is a failure too.” a woman commented whose voice was as a withered timeworn flower.
-The shadows gripped hold of my nerves, I am tugged below the eternal nocturne again.
+The shadows gripped hold of my nerves again, tugging me below the eternal nocturne.

 “We don’t have time to wait.
 The cells are already dying.” the older man growled, his voice tugging me towards the surface but still I could not breach it as though a thick piece of glass separated me.
 I was nothing in that abyss.

-“No, we already know cloning does not work.” he murmurs.
+“No, we already know cloning does not work.” he murmured.
 “This time has to work.
 We have no other options.
 Get me a dose of epinephrine and adrenochrome.
-We will have her stabilized.”
+We have to stabilize her.”

-The feel it, warmth, traveling down the channels of my veins pumped along the organs path.
-It expands upon every corner and a flutter comes over me, like wings lifting me out of the maw of this hell.
-Drifting me over past the gates of the arctic black.
-The entire world tremors as I tumble into a bright light.
+I felt it, warmth, traveling down the channels of my veins, pumped along the organs path.
+It expanded upon every corner and a flutter came over me, like wings lifting me out of the maw of this hell; drifting me over past the gates of the arctic black.
+The entire world tremored as I tumbled into the bright light.

-My fingers claw against the cool sleek walls of the enclosure.
-I feel the cool chill run into my arm as my body spasm.
+My fingers clawed against the cool sleek walls of the enclosure.
+I feel the cool chill run into my arm as my body spasmed.
 Yet even so, my eyes are blind in the darkness.
-I to let out any noise I could muster but I seem to have lost my voice and she has run far away hiding deep in my throat.
-Skin crawling as the world spirals.
-Darkness returns, my sense of locality melts into an open space again as I am left suspended in the endless void.
+I tried to let out any noise I could muster but I seemed to have lost my voice, and she had ran far away hiding deep in my throat.
+My skin crawled as the world spiraled.
+Darkness returns, my sense of locality melted into an open space, as I was left suspended in the endless void.

 “It’s a failure, just like the last ones.
 Why waste our efforts?
 Hasn’t the past weeks proven my point.
 Hellibor it is time to give up.
-This is no way to treat a person.
-I will begin the process of cremation.” the older woman groans.
+This is no way to treat a person.”
+That woman.
+Who was she?
+And now the older man had a name, Hellibor.

 “Stop!
 Remove your hands from her!”
 Hellibor roared full of command.
 “We will not abandon this one.
 My method will work!
 We need to extract the needed parts.
 That is all, I will not waste this donor because of the boards refusal to use extreme measures.”
 I had no idea who they were discussing but I assumed it was me.
 They wanted my parts.
 My parts alone.
 What would that mean?
 I wondered.

 “We cannot sustain her here.
 She would die of starvation.
-It is better to put her to rest.” the older woman speaks with sullen words.
+It is better to put her to rest.” the older woman soppily retorts.

 “No, we continue the process regardless of the board’s decision.
 I purchased it, I will decide what to do with it.”